-A kitchen remodel can be a way to boost the value of your home, with possibilities ranging from fairly inexpensive — new paint, new faucets, and new cabinet pulls, for example — to a full-scale remodel that can cost you more than $100,000.
+A kitchen remodel can be a good way to boost the value of your home, with possibilities ranging from fairly inexpensive — new paint, new faucets, and new cabinet pulls, for example — to a full-scale remodel that could cost you more than $100,000.
 A few smart strategies:

-For example, if you and your partner love to cook gourmet meals and use the latest in gadgetry, it makes sense to appropriately proportion your budget to be a true chef’s kitchen, perhaps with a commercial-style range.
+For example, if you and your partner love to cook gourmet meals and experiment with new recipes, it makes sense to allocate your budget to be a true chef’s kitchen, perhaps with a commercial-style range.
 If, on the other hand, you’re envisioning a kitchen where all the neighborhood kids will gather for pizza and homework, consider that in your design and perhaps budget for a cushy, built-in banquette.

 Financing Your Remodel

-At SoFi, applying for an online home improvement loan is quick and easy, with average approval-to-funding timelines of seven days, which means you can get started on your remodel more quickly.
-Plus, SoFi Personal Loans offer fixed rate payments, which can help you to budget and keep your project on schedule.
+At SoFi, applying for an online home improvement loan is quick and easy.
+Approved loans can be funded in as little as one day, which means you can get started on your remodel more quickly.
+Plus, SoFi Personal Loans offer fixed rate payments, which can help you budget and keep your project on schedule.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
 However, if you choose a product and continue your application, we will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull and may affect your credit.